Blog or Website? With SBI!...

 - unique decision-making software

-- "training wheels" HTML editor, plus full compatibility with all other HTML editors
+- sitebuilder, plus full compatibility with HTML editor-built page files

 - unlimited custom form creation